 - Develop agendas, create content, and facilitate weekly SLT calls on Sunday evenings (or other time as agreed upon by the youth) on programmatic topics or other topics that are of interest to the team.

 - Assist in preparing SLT for statewide events using a train-the-trainer model and focusing on public speaking.

-- Assist in facilitating classroom presentations and school-wide assemblies to high school and middle school students, depending on funding.
+- Assist in facilitating classroom presentations and school-wide assemblies to high school and middle school students

 - Provide technical assistance to adult advisors of the program to support them in their efforts (e.g. completing activities, registering for events, informing them of leadership opportunities for their youth, etc.).

 - Edit documents and provide feedback to the team on relevant events, projects, or issues.

 - Assist with daily administrative tasks including check requests, expense reporting, and processing reimbursements, among others.